cherrypy/cherrypy/sphinx/source/progguide/logging.rst

 Custom Handlers
 ===============

-The simple settings above work by manipulating Python's standard ``logging`` module.
+The simple settings above work by manipulating Python's standard :mod:`logging` module.
 So when you need something more complex, the full power of the standard module is yours to exploit.
 You can borrow or create custom handlers, formats, filters, and much more.
 Here's an example that skips the standard FileHandler and uses a RotatingFileHandler instead:

 ::